 If we did want the permanent change:

-Create a file: eg: sudo vim /etc/sysctl.d/60-icmp-block.conf Content: net.ipv4.icmp_echo_ignore_all=1 This will take on system boot, or we could read it in like we did in the previous example.
+Create a file: eg: sudo vim /etc/sysctl.d/60-icmp-block.conf Content: net.ipv4.icmp_echo_ignore_all=1 This will take effect on system boot, or we could read it in like we did in the previous example.
+Be careful with ICMP changes on production systems; blocking ping can make troubleshooting harder without meaningfully protecting the host by itself.

 Monitoring Ports and Services